jjsteenkamp/data-cornucopia/spark-examples/README.md

 # Spark Examples

 A few simple [Apache Spark](https://spark.apache.org/) examples demonstrating basic functionality.
 These examples can certainly be found elsewhere on the web or in the Apache Spark tutorials - however, it is sometimes useful to have examples you have written yourself and understand better.
-That is the only way you are able to teach that to others.

 Hopefully this section will grow over time.

 ## elt-with-objects
+f
 *ELT* - Extract Load Transform (a slight variation on the ETL you might be familiar with).
-Basically show cases how Apache Spark can be used as part of a data pipeline to load and join CSV data.
+Basically show cases how Apache Spark can be used as part of a data pipeline to load and validate CSV data using an object model.

-However, in this example is object centric rather than relational centric.

 The model for these market objects are driven off a Java definition under "src/main/java/uk/co/devworx/spark_examples/elt/model".
 It contains the basics - e.g. beans, immutable object builders and validators.
-These will form the basis of the examples.

 ## Running the Examples